TheOnceAndFutureSmalltalker/extended_kalman_filter/README.md

 Vx | 0.5942
 Vy | 0.4724

-Finally, I recorded errors for a run where the lidar was processed as normal and the radar measurements were converted to cartesian coordinates and processed ans lidar measurements.
+Finally, I recorded errors for a run where the lidar was processed as normal and the radar measurements were converted to cartesian coordinates and processed as lidar measurements as well.

 Variable | Measure
 -----|-----